 • Focus: Building on the foundation by enhancing engagement, support, communication, and deepening the application of the Diversity Lens.

-Phase III: Embedding and Sustaining (2027-2028) - Integration, Accountability, and Continuous Diversity Lens Review phase, demonstrating TSHC's commitment to transforming these principles into tangible and measurable progress.
+Phase III: Embedding and Sustaining (2027-2028) - Integration, Accountability, and Continuous Diversity Lens Review

 • Focus: Fully integrating IDEA into all aspects of TSHC's operations, ensuring long-term sustainability, and continuously evaluating the effectiveness of the Diversity Lens.